 The aftermarket parts team is recognized as a leader in its area, both in size, variety of parts and service quality.
-From its many parts distribution centers, the Company distributes a wide assortment of service parts for a variety of models of transit buses and coaches, including products built by other manufacturers.
+From its many parts distribution centers, the Company distributes a wide assortment of service parts for a variety of models of transit buses, coaches and cutaway vehicles including products built by other manufacturers.
 The Company provides the following competitive advantages over its competition: widest original equipment product assortment, a wide network of distribution centers in North America, robust industry knowledge and the ability to cross reference products to create solutions for customers.
-The cost of aftermarket support is typically included in the customer's transit bus or motor coach purchase contract, while parts are sold separately when required after the initial purchase.

 Part of the Company's strategy is to have warehousing and distribution capability to provide industry-leading response times to all of the Company's customers in North America.
 This network of strategically located parts distribution centers has significantly improved the response times to the customers and minimizes transportation costs.
 This industry-leading network also provides a solid logistics infrastructure to facilitate planned growth in the new and additional areas of customer life cycle support.
-Beyond North America, ADL's aftermarket division sells body and chassis parts to bus and coach operators in the UK and in the Asia-Pacific markets with over 30,000 parts lines held in stock for immediate delivery.
+Beyond North America, ADL's aftermarket division sells body and chassis parts to bus and coach operators in the UK and in the Asia-Pacific markets with over 35,000 active parts lines held in stock for immediate delivery.
 ADL supplies an all makes parts line permitting a larger number of operators to be targeted.
 ADL also offers an online platform (AD24) offering a full range of spare parts, training videos, service bulletins, customer forum, and chat functionality.